Green Arrows: History

+In 2024 they release the single track Dark Noises, a rewrite and new recording of the song contained in the first album, The Sky, to celebrate the band's 25th anniversary.

 Influences

 The main influence is from other bands of the hardcore scene at the end of the '90s in Bolzano: No Choice, Last Man Standing, Bound, although initially they are detaching from it for following various experimentations of sound contaminations.

 In that light, the first album "The Sky", the band proposed an unusual line-up for the genre, where, over at the classic guitarist, bassist and drummer there was a d.j./producer.
 The idea was to search sonority given by samplings and disc-scratchings, like proposed in crossover by Limp Bizkit and Deftons, and in industrial by Slipknot and Mushroomhead.
 The songs of this first record tried to have a starting direction in HxC style, like Agnostic Front or Biohazard, continuing with a skatepunk, darkwave or crossover sounds, ending even with ska.

 From the second album "The Earth", they clutched the sound range, limiting themselves to mix the hardcore punk with metal riff and cadenced rhythm, on the way of the U.S. east-coast bands.

 From "Rising from a Burning Desease [sic]", the absence of extra-hardcore contaminations is noticeable, leaving space to a bigger presence of breakdown, with beatdown influence on the Terror, Hatebreed, Death Before Dishonor style.

 From "One Life to Fight" to "Our Reality", i.e. from the joining of a lead guitar, appears new-school/post-hardcore riffs that opened the sound to harmonizations and solos.

 In Live.Love.Burn.Die they tried to merge between the style of the first ten years (Rising from a Burning Desease [sic] and Face the Truth) with that of the last releases (One Life to Fight and Our Reality) joining old-school and beatdown parts with harmonizations and solos.